Research

 3.4 Monitor at the prompt layer#

-This is the control that closes the indirect-prompt-injection gap (the five-of-nine CVEs).
+This is the control that closes the indirect-prompt-injection gap.
 Inspect the content of prompts and retrieved memory before the model processes them.
 Block requests where retrieved memory contains instruction-style content with high-trust capabilities about to be invoked.

 This is the surface ARGUS, Repello's runtime layer, was built for.
 The signals: retrieved-memory provenance, instruction-pattern detection, capability-tag consistency between retrieved memory and active tools, anomaly detection on the prompt-tool-output loop.
 None of these are visible to standard EDR.